located in Northern Europe

 Most of the glacial erratic boulders of northern Europe are found in Estonia.
 We have around 100 known boulders greater than 25 metres in circumference.
 They are protected and serve as part of our national identity.

-Forests cover nearly half of Estonia.
+Forests cover over half of Estonia.

 In addition to the traditional four seasons, some areas of Estonia also have a fifth — the natural flood — beginning at the end of March or early April.
 Water levels can rise as much as five meters, creating possibilities for canoeing.